Cosmic Duality and Statefinder Diagnosis of Spinor Quintom: Statefinder diagnostic to Spinor Quintom models

 \section{Statefinder diagnostic to Spinor Quintom models}

-Based on the above discussions, it can be seen that there are so many dark energy models proposed to explain the cosmic acceleration, thus how to secern these models become a widely attentional issue.
-With this regards, Sahni proposed a geometrical--constructed from space-time metric directly-- statefinder diagnostic pair $\{r,s\}$ , which is defined as\cite{Chiba:1998tc, Sahni:2002fz}
+Based on the above discussions, we have known the connections between two kinds of Spinor Quintom models.
+It can be seen that there are so many Spinor Quintom DE models proposed to explain the cosmic acceleration, thus how to distinguish these models become a widely attentional issue.
+It is no doubt that the effective EoS is an important property of DE, and different model is described by different EoS.
+However, the EoS, which depends on the selection of FRW background and the pre-supposition for ignorance of the contributions to the components of matter and radiation, is a model-dependent parameter\cite{Sahni:2002fz}.
+In order to differentiate the different DE models fundamentally, we need a class of variables which reflect the fundamental property for field-theoretical DE models and should be independent of any assumption when the models are constructed.
+Considering this, we use one pair of widely used parameter---statefinder parameter---to differentiate them in this section.
+Also on the grounds of this consideration, Sahni proposed the geometrical--constructed from space-time metric directly-- statefinder diagnostic pair $\{r,s\}$, which is defined as \cite{Chiba:1998tc, Sahni:2002fz},